hydrastro/sadbot/README.md

 ## Usage
 Here's how you run the bot manually:
 ```
-nohup PYTHONPATH=. python3 sadbot & disown
+nohup PYTHONPATH=. python3 -m sadbot & disown
 ```
-Alternatively, you can create a new systemd service, which handles the bot restart restart in a more neat way, with these commands:
+Alternatively, you can create a new systemd service, which handles the bot restart restart in a way more neat way, with these commands:
 ```
 sed -i 's/userplaceholder/BOTUSER' sadbot.service
 sed -i 's/pathplaceholder/BOTPATH' sadbot.service